Skip to main content

 Description: We apply the latest statistical models to understand how often flood drivers (e.g. heavy rainfall and storm surge) co-occur with the aim of facilitating more robust design of water infrastructure.

-Degree Programs: PhD, MS
+Level: PhD, MS

 Advisor: Robert Jane